pip-services/pip-services-docs/content/en/python/components/info/default_info_factory.md

 ### Description

-The DefaultInfoFactory allows you to create a factory used to create information components based on their descriptors.
+The DefaultInfoFactory class allows you to create a factory used to create information components based on their descriptors.

 ### Constructors
 Create a new instance of the factory.